eGust/flutter_cache_store/README.md

 You can customize your own file structure under `$TEMP/cache_store` by overriding Policy.
 There is an example:

 > Let's suppose your are developing a reader for novels, and your app will cache chapters of books.
-Your API returns some IDs of books and chapters, and an ID only contains digits.
+Your API returns some IDs of books and chapters, and an ID only contains letters and digits.

 ```dart
 // Extends a Policy class and override `generateFilename`